wso2/docs-is/en/docs/fragments/work-with-certificates.md

 1. Download the [WSO2 Identity Server](http://wso2.com/products/identity-server/).

-2. Replace your keystore file path, keystore password, trust store file path and trust store password (you can use the keystore and truststore, which you created in the [Working with Certificates](#working-with-certificates) section) in the following configuration and add it to the
+2. Replace your keystore file path, keystore password, trust store file path and trust store password (you can use the keystore and truststore, which you created in the [Work with Certificates](#work-with-certificates) section) in the following configuration and add it to the
     `<IS_HOME>/repository/conf/deployment.toml` file.

     ``` toml